usmannawaz01/Old-Church-Slavonic-Lemmatizer/README.md

 ### Key Results:
- **High Accuracy of Lemmatization:** The tool achieves more than 94% average accuracy in lemmatizing OCS texts by utilizing a comprehensive dictionary of word-lemma pairs.
+ **High Accuracy of Lemmatization:** The tool achieves 95% average cosine similarity score in lemmatizing OCS texts by utilizing a comprehensive dictionary of word-lemma pairs.
 This ensures accurate and reliable lemmatization for a wide range of OCS vocabulary.
 We achieved this performance on a 5-fold cross-validation.

  **Scalable Solution for Ancient Texts:** The tool is capable of processing large volumes of OCS text and can be easily adapted to other ancient languages with similar datasets.
 By utilizing a dictionary of word-lemma pairs in the same format, researchers can apply this tool to texts in different ancient languages with minimal adjustments.